hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/06_biological_databases_Ensembl.md

                     attributes= c("ensembl_gene_id", "external_gene_name"),
                     mart= mouse)

 ## Now we can run the query.
-BioMart queries can take a bit of time depending on the size of your dataset and the attributes you are receiving.
+BioMart queries can take a bit of time depending on the size of your dataset and the attributes you are asking for.

 > View(gene_names)